buttplugio/buttplug/spec/protocol-spec/deprecated.md

 ---
 ## RawCmd

 **Reason for Deprecation:** Message is ill-defined (doesn't specify where the data should go, assumes all devices have one endpoint which is very not true), was never actually implemented in any reference implemenation.
-Being superceded by RawDataCmd and RawDataReading.
-As the message was never in any protocol implementation, it can safely be ignored when implementing new servers, but should also not be used to name new messages (hence RawDataCmd and RawDataReading).
+Being superceded by [Raw\*Cmd](raw.md).
+As the message was never in any protocol implementation, it can safely be ignored when implementing new servers, but should also not be used to name new messages.

 **Description:** Used to send a raw byte string to a device.
 Should only be used for development, and should not be exposed to untrusted